Skip to Content

 Use Searches to find companies and people using filters.
 Searching for companies & people is often called “prospecting”, “list building” or “sourcing”.

-With searches, you combine and deduplicate datasets from multiple providers.
+With searches, you combine datasets from multiple providers.
 The search catalog lists all available datasets.

 Making requests